SmailikHappy/smailikhappy.github.io/_posts/2024-11-10-Dynamic_wetness_article.md

 ## Key algorithm steps

-1. **Creating a mask**\
+1. **Creating a screen mask**\
-All the wet spots from rain drops are rendered into a single texture as instanced primitives (in my particular case the primitive is a plane).
+All the wet spots from rain drops are rendered into a single full-screen texture as instanced primitives (in my particular case the primitive is a plane).

 2. **Applying wetness mask**\
-When material shader contributes to the pixel, it takes into account the wetness value from a screen mask, so that the surface can be wet.
+When material shader contributes to the pixel, it takes into account the wetness value from a screen mask, so that the surface can get a wetness value.